jxsl13/symbol-search/README.md

 # symbol-search

-This utility can be use din order to find vulneravilities or rather vulnerable function symbols in binaries and shared libraries.
+This utility can be used in order to find vulneravilities or rather vulnerable function symbols in binaries and shared libraries.
 You can use this utility to search for binaries or shared libraries that might potentially contain vulnerable or exploitable versions of dynamically linked or statically linked libraries.